 Because no matter how many sources exist- if you don’t make time for them, they won’t benefit you.

-And for most of us- that’s the most difficult thing to do!
+And for most of us- making time for our goals is the most difficult thing to do.

-If there are so many authentic sources of Sunnah and Hadith, why don’t we have an open communication with our family?
+If there are so many authentic sources of Sunnah and Hadith on relationships and family, why don’t you have an open communication with your family?

 We all agree that every relationship takes work.
 Whether it’s with Allah S.W.T, your mom, your spouse or your friend.

-But what we forget is that- to give these relationships the best chance to work, you need to invest TIME in them.
+But what we forget is that- to give these relationships the best chance to work, you need to invest TIME.

-Do you have an acquaintance to whom you say salam every now and then but don’t really stay in touch with?
+Do you have a friend to whom you say Salaam every now and then but don’t really stay in touch with?
 That’s fine.
-That’s because you probably don’t care about developing a meaningful relationship with that person.
+Because you don’t care much about developing a deep meaningful relationship with that person.

-But do you care about your connection with Allah S.W.T?
-If you do, how do you expect to have a really close relationship with The Almighty Allah if you don’t make time for Him (S.W.T)?
+Then how can we expect to have a really close relationship with The Almighty Allah if you don’t make time for Allah S.W.T?

-It has always seemed harder for millennial Muslims to even DREAM of living a balanced life like the Prophet S.A.W and his companions lived- but counter-intuitively, it’s never been easier for 21st century Muslims than it is today.
+And although it has always seemed harder for millennial Muslims to even dream of living a balanced life like the Prophet S.A.W and his companions, counter-intuitively, it’s never been easier for 21st century Muslims than it is today.

 But when I looked around, I saw pains similar to my own.
 And for one brief moment, I would feel a sense of relief wash over me- I was not alone.